-The Applied Health Research theme addresses centrally addresses work directly pertinent to the delivery of contemporary health and social care.
-Researchers working within this theme are typically concerned with all pragmatic aspects of modern health and wellbeing, not least biology, technology, policy and practice.
+The Applied Health Research theme centrally addresses research to support the effective delivery of contemporary health care.
+Researchers working within this theme are typically concerned with all pragmatic aspects of modern health and wellbeing, including biology, technology, policy and practice.
 AHR emphasises the utility of a wide range of skills and knowledge drawn from the professional healthcare practice, academic discourse and, particularly, the interaction of the two when exploring such matters as professional-client interaction in challenging circumstances, the development of medical expertise and the changing character of contemporary healthcare workplaces.

 Litchfield, D. and Donovan, T. (2018) ‘Expecting the initial glimpse: prior target knowledge activation or repeated search does not eliminate scene preview search benefits’, Journal of Cognitive Psychology.
 Available at: https://doi.org/10.1080/20445911.2018.1555163 (Accessed: 14 December 2018).